Play Live Radio

 "This investment is going to be transformative to this campus, to this region, and to the field of bioscience," said Thousand Oaks City Manager Drew Powers.

-The goal is to have the new complex up and running in 2029.
+The goal is to have the new complex operational by 2029.

 Lance Orozco has been News Director of KCLU since 2001, providing award-winning coverage of some of the biggest news events in the region, including the Thomas and Woolsey brush fires, the deadly Montecito debris flow, the Borderline Bar and Grill attack, and Ronald Reagan's funeral.